Have you heard about the Instagrammer who was accused of a Forex ‘scam’ amounting to £4,000,000?

 More than 1,000 investors, mostly aged between 18 and 25, lost all their family’s money, student loans and part-time wages during a major dip in 2019.
 These traders were unable to withdraw funds nor contact him.

 Forex scams are nothing new.
-In fact, currency trading has been associated with fraud for a long time, resulting in people's reluctance to engage in it.
+In fact, currency trading has been associated with fraud for a long time, resulting in people's reluctance to engage in it, and for legitimate brokers to be associated with scams.
+This is an unfortunate truth, even for us.

 But Forex is not all illegal and fraudulent.
-There are brokers you can trust.
+There are brokers like Fullerton Markets that you can trust.
 It all comes down to being smart in choosing a Forex broker or trading platform.

 How to spot a Forex trading scam